-Since 2018 the IBTC has been hard at work on an exciting experimental archaeology project, building a full scale replica of The Chet Boat which was unearthed by the Environment Agency in 2013 from the bank of the River Chet.
-This project is one of the 38 projects that make up the Water, Mills and Marshes LPS so when Gary Breeze approached us to help with their school engagement program we naturally, said yes!
+Since 2018, the International Boatbuilding Training College (IBTC) has been hard at work on an exciting experimental archaeology project, building a full scale replica of The Chet Boat which was unearthed by the Environment Agency in 2013 from the bank of the River Chet.
+This project is one of the 38 projects that make up the Water, Mills and Marshes Landscape Partnership Scheme, so when Gary Breeze approached us to help with their school engagement programme we naturally, said yes!
 What better place to take children than a huge building full of saws, sanders, wood shavings, half built boats, varnish and carbon fibre?
 Over the last two months a total of 182 students from 5 schools, North Denes Primary School, Fairhaven C of E Primary School, Acle Primary School, Brundall Primary School and Reedham Primary School, passed through their doors.

 The focus of the day was how boat design is not only influenced by what the boat will be used for but also the environment in which it will be used.
 The students also had a chance to do some practical woodwork.
 We began the day in school with a half hour introduction to the Chet Boat Project and the main habitats of the Broads National Park.
 We also discussed what the people living in the Broads area 900 years ago might have eaten, worn, built their houses from, used for transport and believed in.
 First stop Breydon Water and the view from Burgh Castle out over Halvergate Marshes.
 This exposed the students to the type of environment the Chet Boat had been built for, nosing through reedbeds or down marsh dykes with no space to turn around, and helped them imagine what it might have been like living out on the marshes!